Organizations must change to survive.

 Organization development is not only a specialist field within human resources, but practiced by individuals across all functions and at any position within functional, operational, and executive levels.

-A marketing manager can be an organization development expert as well; a line supervisor can be an organization development practitioner.
+A marketing manager is a capable an organization development expert as well.
+A line supervisor is a capable organization development practitioner.

-Organizations are made up of people, more specifically teams of people who interact through multiple relationships and networks.
+People make up organizations, more specifically teams of people who interact through multiple relationships and networks.

-Just as people learn and change, organizations can cultivate people and team development to align and support an organization’s growth.
+Just as people learn and change, organizations can cultivate people and team development to align and support organization growth.

 An organization reflects accumulated knowledge, ability, and skills of the talent within.